SeanChromech/MS51-SDCC-CMake/README.md

 - If using VSCode:
   1. You'll need to install the CMake Tools and C/C++ extension.
   2. Open the project folder in VSCode.
-  3. If it asks for a kit, select "Unspecified".
+  3. Open the command palette (Ctrl+Shift+P) and run the "CMake: Build" command.
-  4. Open the command palette (Ctrl+Shift+P) and run the "CMake: Build" command.
+  4. If it asks for a kit, select "Unspecified".
   5. Ignore the warnings that are internal to the SDK/BSP.
 Blame Nuvoton...
   6. Ignore "Unable to resolve configuration with compilerPath"...
 This is because VSCode doesn't fully support SDCC.
 See https://github.com/microsoft/vscode-cpptools/issues/7146#issue-828247985 .
   7. You should now have a .bin and .ihx file in the build folder.
      - Protip!
 Check out the .map and .mem files if you're curious about the memory layout.
 8051s are quite different from ARMs.
   8. You can flash the .bin file directly in VSCode by running "CMake: Install".
+You must have the NuLink Command Tool installed in the location matching the FlashDevice.txt script.

 Good luck!